– Is there radiation at the mine?

 – How cyanide is managed at Kumtor?

-– Kumtor manages cyanide in accordance with the International Cyanide Management Code for the Manufacture, Transport and Use of Cyanide in the Production of Gold, to which Centerra Gold Inc. is a signatory.
+– Kumtor manages cyanide in accordance with the International Cyanide Management Code for the Manufacture, Transport and Use of Cyanide in the Production of Gold.
 The International Cyanide Management Institute announced on September 14, 2015 that Kumtor Cyanide Transportation Operation in the Kyrgyz Republic has been certified as fully compliant with the International Cyanide Management Code.
 In addition, Kumtor was found to be “substantially compliant” with the Code for the operation and use of cyanide.

 – How safe is it to work at the mine?